lawren/software-manifesto/README.md

 We’re not just building systems.
 We’re building experiences.
 Every line of code we write nudges someone’s day in one direction or another.

-That’s a privilege and a responsibility.
+That’s a privilege and a responsibility we oughta take seriously.

-Let’s take it seriously.

 [^1]: [The Design of Everyday Things](https://dl.icdst.org/pdfs/files4/4bb8d08a9b309df7d86e62ec4056ceef.pdf)
 [^2]: [Two-factor Theory of Emotion](https://en.wikipedia.org/wiki/Two-factor_theory_of_emotion)